-Race in Nineteenth-Century Literature and Culture
+Race in Nineteenth-Century Literatures and Cultures

 An Oxford University Press Book Series